h-mnzlr/OperatorAlgebra.jl/docs/src/index.md

   - Easily convert your abstract operators into different Matrix representations.
   - Initialize the matrix efficiently as sparse, dense or memory-less.

+- **Linear Algebra Operations**:
+  - Compute traces of operators on tensor product spaces.

+- **ITensor Integration**:
+  - Automatic conversion to Matrix Product Operators (MPOs) when ITensorMPS.jl is loaded.

 ## Quick Example

 ```julia